 A rich tapestry of translation - ITI Award winners

-ITI Awards recognise and celebrate a wide range of translation achievements, as illustrated by our winners in the translation assignment category over the last three years.
+The ITI Awards recognise and celebrate a wide range of translation achievements, as illustrated by our winners in the translation assignment category over the last five years.

-The Best Performance on an Assignment - Translation category has been at the heart of our awards programme since this was expanded in 2016, with some exciting changes this year.
-It is now open to team as well as individual assignments, and there are new prizes for our winners.
+The Best Performance on an Assignment - Translation category has been at the heart of our awards programme since this was expanded in 2016.
+We are now inviting entries for the 2023 awards, which are open to both individual and team entries in this category.

 In making decisions about our award winners, no particular type of assignment or sector work is valued above any other – it just depends on the achievements of the individual or team concerned in getting the job done to a high standard.

 This is illustrated by our winners and the nature of their assignments over the last five years.

 2022 Team winners: Aleksandra Chlon, Alicja Tokarska and Magdalena Herok-Broughton

 Aleksandra, Magdalena and Alicja have been recognised for the translation of the Essential Scots-Polish Dictionary, the first dictionary app in this language pair.
 It was a complex project and is a prime example of translation bridging cultures: the app is designed to help Polish migrants in Scotland feel more at home and part of the local community.

 What made you decide to enter the project for the ITI awards?